Periods and harmonic analysis on spherical varieties: Explicit Plancherel formula

-\begin{proof}[Proof of the corollary] The first two statements follow from the fact that the support of the functions $f\in \mathcal F$ is contained in a compact subset of an affine embedding $\overline{\XX}$, and that they are uniformly of moderate growth.
+\begin{proof}[Proof of the corollary] { The first two statements follow from the fact that the support of the functions $f\in \mathcal F$ is contained in a compact subset of an affine embedding of $\XX$ or $\XX_\Theta$, and that they are uniformly of moderate growth.
+(Indeed, their asymptotics in every direction are governed by exponents, by the theory of asymptotics that we have developed and the fact that the Jacquet functor preserves admissibility.)